callumrollo/callumrollo.github.io/content/articles/flask_leaflet.md

 - I learned flask from [TalkPython Training's Flask course](https://training.talkpython.fm/courses/explore_flask/building-data-driven-web-applications-in- python-with-flask-sqlalchemy-and-bootstrap) it goes into a lot more detail and enables you to make a really powerful, flexible website.
 It also covers deployment to the web in good detail
 - You can learn enough html and CSS to get by just by googling things when they break. [w3schools](www.w3schools.com) have some good resources though, and the [bootstap docs](https://getbootstrap.com/docs/3.4/css/) are pretty good.
 - [leaflet maps](leafletjs.com) have some great tutorials.
 You could get most of the functionality of this app just using leaflet and json.
 - You can set yourself up with a cloud server for less than $/£/€ 10 a month from a cloud host like [Linode](https://www.linode.com/docs/guides/set-up-and-secure/) or [DigitalOcean](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04).
 Personally I'd avoid AWS at first as the learning curve is steeper, and it's a lot easier to end up accidentally running up a large bill.
+You can also search for credit codes/sign up links.
+You can typically get several months free this way.